pnanez/HyEQ_Toolbox/README.md

 - Mac (MATLAB+Simulink): R2016a-R2022b
 - Linux: R2021a-R2022b

-MATLAB versions R2014b through R2015b are not supported on recent versions of macOS, such as Monterey.
+MATLAB versions R2014b through R2015b are not compatible with recent versions of macOS, such as macOS Monterey.
 See MATLAB and Simulink's [system requirements](https://www.mathworks.com/support/requirements/previous-releases.html) to find a compatible OS/software version pair.

-When we tested the Toolbox on Linux in MATLAB R2014b, having Simulink installed caused _all_ HyEQ Toolbox tests to fail.
+When the Toolbox was tested on Linux in MATLAB R2014b, Simulink caused the automated test runner to crash.
 Manual testing indicates that the HyEQ MATLAB library might work, but use at your own risk.
 For a MATLAB version tested with Linux, use R2021a or later (earlier versions than 2021a may work but were not tested).

 ## How to Install the HyEQ Toolbox version 3.0

-Before installing version 3.0 of the HyEQ Toolbox, it is necessary to manually uninstall any installed earlier versions.
-Once version 3.0 or later is installed, it is not necessary to manually uninstall the toolbox before updating to a newer version.
+Before installing version 3.0 of the HyEQ Toolbox, it is necessary to manually uninstall any installed earlier versions (v2.04 or earlier).
+Subsequently, it is not necessary to manually uninstall the HyEQ Toolbox (v3.0 or later) before updating to a newer version.

 ### Uninstalling HyEQ Toolbox Version 2.04.
-The process for uninstalling v2.04 is as follows.
+The process for uninstalling v2.04 is as follows (earlier versions are similar).

 1. Open Matlab.
 2. Navigate to the HyEQ Toolbox folder.
-The toolbox folder can be located by running `which('HyEQsolver')` in the MATLAB command window.
+The toolbox folder can be located by running `which('HyEQsolver')` in the MATLAB command window (note that `HyEQsolver` is in a subdirectory of the HyEQ Toolbox folder).
-	* On Windows, the toolbox path is typically `C:\Program Files\Matlab\toolbox\HyEQ_Toolbox_v204`.
+	* On Windows, the HyEQ Toolbox folder path is typically `C:\Program Files\Matlab\toolbox\HyEQ_Toolbox_v204`.
-    * On Macintosh, the toolbox path is typically `~/matlab/HyEQ_Toolbox_v204`.
+    * On Macintosh, the HyEQ Toolbox folder path is typically `~/matlab/HyEQ_Toolbox_v204`.
-3. Within the HyEQ Toolbox folder, run the uninstallation script `tbclean` in the MATLAB command window.
-This script deletes all the files in the HyEQ Toolbox folder.
+3. While in the HyEQ Toolbox folder, run the uninstallation script `tbclean` in the MATLAB command window. **This script deletes all the files in the HyEQ Toolbox folder!**
 4. Restart Matlab.
 5. Check that the HyEQ Toolbox is uninstalled by running `which('HyEQsolver')`.
 The output should be `'HyEQsolver' not found`.